 There, I said.
 I just don’t like breakfast.
 I’m deathly allergic to eggs.
 I don’t like oatmeal, I’m not a fan of protein bars and I get ravenously hangry in just a couple hours if I eat toast or smoothies or similar high-carb meals.

 I know I often preach that breakfast is important for literally ‘breaking the fast’ and giving you the nutrients you need to tackle the day ahead and it is.
 When done right, breakfast can be a great way to get high-quality protein, healthy fats, and ample antioxidant-rich plant foods into your belly.
 And sometimes I DO eat breakfast, usually a meat and veggie hash or leftover soup, or sweet potato toast with avocado and smoked salmon, but only if I’m not going to be heading out the door for my morning CrossFit workout or I don’t have a billion things to take care of between opening my eyes and getting the kids to school on time (which is pretty much to say ‘5 days a week’).
-Thus, I’m left with only two options on those days: fast or add some fat and protein to my morning brew (which I’m not going to skip no matter what I’ve got planned).
+Thus, I’m left with only two options on those days: fast or add some fat to my morning brew (which I’m not going to skip no matter what I’ve got planned).

-Lately I’ve been caught up in the whole pumpkin spice buzz so this recipe is naturally going to feature pumpkin and spice.
+Lately, I’ve been caught up in the whole pumpkin spice buzz so this recipe is naturally going to feature pumpkin and spice.
 However, feel free to tweak it to your tastes – leave out the canned pumpkin if you don’t have any or don’t like it, add more or less spice, substitute coconut oil for ghee if you want to make it vegan, use decaf coffee or strongly brewed black tea or add a bit of honey or maple syrup if that’s your thing (it’s not mine so I left it out of the recipe but by all means, you do you).Jumpstart your day with Pumpkin Spice Butter Coffee #realfood Click To Tweet

 Why I love ‘butter coffee’